 This highly varied 16-day tour covers the must-sees of the central region before veering south to experience the pristine rainforests of the Cardamom mountains and Cambodia's tropical coastline.

 Day 1 Fly overnight from UK to Siem Reap.

-Day 2 Arrive Siem Reap: stay four nights.
-Day 3 Sightseeing of Angkor Wat and Angkor Thom.
-Day 4 Explore other Khmer monuments on the site such as Ta Prohm and Banteav Srei with the option of an overnight temple safari.
+Day 2 Arrive Siem Reap; stay four nights.

+option of an overnight temple safari.